rstudio/team-admin.rstudio.com/docs/using_rstudio_package_manager/using_rspm_packages.md

 ```

-## Your turn

 ## Summary

-### RStudio Package Manager summary
+### RStudio Package Manager overview

-RStudio Package Manager allow you to:
+RStudio Package Manager allows you to:

 * Organize packages in a central repository
 * Perform automatic versioning of the entire repository